deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Detect Divine.md

 *Cost*: 1 Soul
 *Test*: Focus (Difficulty 1)

-The User detects all active instances of Divine Spellcasting within the given area, within that present moment.
+The User detects all active instances of [[3.4.5 - Divine Spellcasting|Divine Spellcasting]] within the given area, within that present moment.

 ___